Now Reading:

 2. Low Birth Weight

-Twins often weigh less at birth.
+Twins often weigh less at birth as compared to the average singleton.
 This happens because nutrients are shared, and growth space is limited.

 3. Preeclampsia